fabifrank/pyUmbralDocker/README.md

 umbral.pre.GenericUmbralError
 ```

-You can now edit the files in `./contents` with your favourite editor and run them in the continer.
+You can now edit the files in `./contents` with your favourite editor and run them in the container.

 # Whats PyUmbral?